-Florence Williams is a contributing editor at Outside Magazine and a freelance writer for the New York Times, New York Times Magazine, The New York Review of Books, Slate, Mother Jones, High Country News, O-Oprah, W., Bicycling and numerous other publications.
+Florence Williams is a contributing editor at Outside Magazine and a freelance writer for the New York Times, New York Times Magazine, National Geographic, The New York Review of Books, Slate, Mother Jones, High Country News, O-Oprah, W., Bicycling and numerous other publications.
 She is also the writer and host of the new Audible Original series, Breasts Unbound.

 A fellow at the Center for Humans and Nature and a visiting scholar at George Washington University, her work focuses on the environment, health and science.

 In 2007-2008, she was a Scripps Fellow at the Center of Environmental Journalism at the University of Colorado.
 She has received many awards, including six magazine awards from the American Society of Journalists and Authors and the John Hersey Prize at Yale.
 Her work has been anthologized in numerous books, including Outside 25, the New Montana Story,How the West Was Warmed and Best American Science and Nature Writing 2008.
 She was named“Author of the week” by The Week in May, 2012.
 The Wall Street Journal calls her writing “droll and crisp,” which makes her feel like a pastry.

 Her first book, BREASTS: A Natural and Unnatural History (W.W.
 Norton 2012) received the Los Angeles Times Book Prize in science and technology and the 2013 Audie in general nonfiction.
 It was also named a notable book of 2012 by the New York Times.
 She serves on the board of her favorite non-profit, High Country News, and lives with her family in Washington, D.C.